bikewake/alfresco-docker-migrator/README.md

 ## Restore Backup steps

-Start Maria DB and create volumes where backup data will be restored.
+Start Postgres and create volumes where backup data will be restored.

     ./first-base.sh up